We encourage you to report violations of University policy to ensure the safety and integrity of our campus community.

 This form should be completed by the student if they choose to have someone present with them at the Disciplinary Conference or Hearing

-The University offers additional rights to student victims for acts of violence and harassment such as sexual assault, rape, physical assault, hazing, sexual harassment, and stalking in disciplinary proceedings.
+The University offers additional rights to student complainants for acts of violence and harassment such as sexual assault, rape, physical assault, hazing, sexual harassment, and stalking in disciplinary proceedings.

-- To be informed of outcome of the discipline process simultaneously as the accused;
+To be informed of outcome of the discipline process simultaneously as the respondent;

 This release represents your written consent to disclose Student Conduct Records maintained by Southeastern Louisiana University to designated parties.